Japan's defense ministry seeks record budget as it faces growing threat from China

 It requested 18 billion yen ($124 million) to introduce an AI surveillance system at 40 SDF bases across Japan, aiming to free up 1,000 service personnel.
 It is also asking 4.3 billion ($29.7 million) for automated supply storage for launch in 2027 in Okinawa.

-In the interim report released Friday, the ministry called for reforms to improve salary, working environment, more training and learning opportunities, as well as support for working mothers to lure more women.
+In the interim report released Friday, the ministry called for reforms to improve salary, working environment, more training and learning opportunities, as well as support for working mothers to attract more women.

 The ministry has been hit by a series of revelations of sexual assaults, harassment and abuse of power in recent years.
 Its internal investigation last year criticized cover-up attempts and a lack of sense of responsibility among supervisors.
 It came under fire in July over the leak of classified information and corruption scandals.